Kristina01111000/lavendersite/README.md

-email janet about renewal, offer to let her pay for it with her card, or pay me to pay for it -> sent, waiting on response check on the updates for the site
+email janet about renewal, offer to let her pay for it with her card, or pay me to pay for it -> sent, waiting on response check on the updates for the site make sure she answers about who is paying for it